 Once cut, toss in olive oi, salt and pepper.
 Place on parchment silicone lined sheet pan with lots of room.
-Use two pans of necessary.
+Use two pans if necessary.

 After 20 minutes, stir and rotate pan for even cooking.

-Add any herbs last 20 minutes for additional flavor.
+Add any herbs the last 20 minutes for additional flavor.
 Rosemary, thyme, oregano, and sage work well